Briane Nasimok

 Briane Nasimok is a Canadian writer, actor, and director and storyteller.
+Currently taking his new one person show "Recovering Romantic" to the Halifax Fringe Festival, for the past decade he has been telling stories, both online and in person, across the United States.
 In 2020 he shared the Hamilton Fringe stage with Izzy Ferguson in the two-man storytelling show "Izzy and the Naz".
-In 2021 his new show "Now Where Was I?" premiered ar the Ottawa Fringe, virtually of course.
+In 2021 his new show "Now Where Was I?" premiered at the Ottawa Fringe, virtually of course.

-Nasimok appeared in films such as Gas', 'Funny Farm', Tulips, Ticket to Heaven and Hi-Ballin, before turning to a career as a television writer and producer.
+Nasimok appeared in films such as Gas, Funny Farm, Tulips, Ticket to Heaven and Hi-Ballin, before turning to a career as a television writer and producer.